junagrole/ptn_reference_wiki/PtN Story/Characters/DisCity/Syndicate/SALVA/Gray-haired Girl.md

 ---
-tags:
+Tags:
   - deceased
-short: Abused by Ted, she was turned into a weapon.
+Short: Abused by Ted, she was turned into a weapon.
 Chief was unable to save her.
-sinner: true
+Sinner: true
-gender: Female
+Gender: Female
 birthplace: "[[Syndicate]]"
-storyrole: antagonist
+Storyrole: antagonist
-state: created
+State: created
-content: character
+Content: character
 ---